 The PhD Program in Social Welfare is a full-time program.
-A minimum of 4-5 years is necessary to complete the program: two years for full-time doctoral coursework and 2-3 years for completion of the preliminary exam and dissertation.
+It typically takes 4-6 years to complete the program: 2-3 years for full-time doctoral coursework and 2-3 years for completion of the preliminary exam and dissertation.
 The actual time students take to obtain the PhD degree will vary according to their previous preparation, progress in the program, and the nature of their dissertation work.
 Before graduating, students must have completed at least 51 credits.

-The first two years of the PhD Program curriculum emphasize substantive, theoretical, methodological, and statistical course work.
+The first two years (three years for joint program students) of the PhD Program curriculum emphasize substantive, theoretical, methodological, and statistical course work.
 Two Foundation Research Methods seminars cover the fundamentals of research design and implementation of quantitative, qualitative, and mixed methods research.
-Applications of Research Methods Seminars provide practical experience and application of research knowledge and skills (e.g., proposal writing and data analysis).
+Applications of Research Methods

+Seminars provide practical experience and application of research knowledge and skills (e.g., proposal writing and data analysis).
 The Social Policy and Applied Theory seminars address distinctive substantive issues (e.g., poverty, child welfare, family policy), as well as core policy analytics and models of the application of social theory to social problems, respectively.
 Faculty Research and Student Research seminars provide opportunity for professional socialization to the field and development of research interests.
 The third and fourth year of the program are dedicated to the preparation and completion of the preliminary exam and dissertation research.
+One additional social science theory and two substantive electives are required, two of which must be taken outside of SSW.
+Two statistics courses are required, plus an additional two statistics or methods courses.